*The Therapeutic Massage program is currently suspended. Information will be made

-**The Health Care Interpreter certificate is currently under review and not accepting new students.
-Information will be made available at the CCRI Health and Rehabilitative Sciences website as this program is updated and revised.
+**The Emergency Management/Homeland Security degree, Emergency/Disaster Management certificate, Homeland Security certificate, and Health Care Interpreter certificate are currently under review and not accepting new students.
+Information will be made available at the CCRI Health and Rehabilitative Sciences website as these programs are updated and revised.

 The following general policies apply to ALL Health Sciences programs.
 Requirements specific to a particular program are listed on the program page.